5 key takeaways from Max Verstappen's 24h Nürburgring debut

 Versatile Verstappen makes instant impact

-For Verstappen, the 24h Nürburgring wasn't simply a distraction from F1.
-Having long spoken about his passion for racing beyond grand prix weekends, his much-hyped debut at the Nordschleife was the clearest sign yet of his desire to test himself across different disciplines.
+For Verstappen, the 24h Nürburgring was much more than a side project.
+Having long spoken about his passion for endurance racing, his much-hyped debut at the Nordschleife was the clearest sign yet of his desire to test himself across different disciplines.

-His arrival brought huge global attention to the event, helping drive a sell-out crowd and elevating interest well beyond endurance racing’s usual audience.
+His arrival brought huge global attention to the event, elevating interest well beyond endurance racing’s usual audience.

-But could even a four-time Formula 1 world champion immediately adapt to one of endurance racing’s toughest challenges?
+But could a four-time Formula One world champion immediately adapt to one of endurance racing’s toughest challenges?
 He answered that quickly, establishing himself as one of the fastest and most composed drivers in the field.

 "What I like about GT3 racing is the competition and the fact that in an endurance race you alternate with your team-mates," said Verstappen during one of his breaks.
 "At the 24h Nürburgring, the track is also super demanding, so it is simply a good combination."